xiaohong2022/krc-reader/README.md

 - **translate?: string**\
   The translation content of the lyric.

-### formatedLyricWord
+### formattedLyricWord

 - **start: number**\
-   The starting time of the word.
+  The start time of the word.

 - **end: number**\
   The end time of the word.